History of Fianna Fáil: Martin (2011–present)

 There were four candidates in the election for the party's eighth leader: Micheál Martin, Brian Lenihan, Mary Hanafin and Éamon Ó Cuív.
-Martin, who had previously challenged Cohen for the leadership, won the election.
+Martin, who had previously challenged Cowen for the leadership, won the election.

 Martin inherited a nearly impossible situation.
 The party's support had plunged into the low teens, and it was obvious that it would not win a record fifth consecutive term in government.
 Indeed, soon after taking the leadership, Martin wrote off the election as a lost cause, but hoped to hold on to at least 30 seats.

 In the 2011 election, Fianna Fáil suffered the worst defeat of a sitting government in the history of the Irish state, and one of the worst ever suffered by a Western European governing party.
 The party saw its first-preference vote more than halved, to 17.4 per cent.
 Without benefit of significant transfers, the party was reduced to a rump of 20 seats, knocking it down to third place behind Fine Gael and Labour.
 This was easily the worst election result in the party's history; previously, the party had never won fewer than 60 seats in an election.

 The most high-profile casualty was Tánaiste Mary Coughlan, who lost the seat she had held in Donegal South-West since 1987.
 Britain's Guardian newspaper described it as "Ireland's Portillo moment".
 Other senior cabinet ministers who lost their seats included Pat Carey and Mary Hanafin, who had just been elected Deputy Leader.

 Notably, the party was nearly wiped off the map in Dublin, which had been its power base for over 30 years.
 Lenihan was the only one of Fianna Fáil's 13 TDs to keep his seat.

 For the Seanad elections, Martin recommended support for 10 candidates, in an attempt to bring new blood into the parliamentary party.
 This caused resentment from the party's councillors and incumbent senators.
 Only five of the recommended 10 were elected, although the party performed better than expected winning 14 seats.

 FF's finances were in considerable strain, with the party having €3.6 million in debts.
 The party was kicked out of its meeting room in Dáil Éireann which it had been entitled to use as the largest party since the 1960s.
 The move was resisted by Fianna Fáil TDs with Michael McGrath claiming there was no "genuine" reason to move.

 The party also faced a challenge to it holding the chair of the Public Accounts Committee.
 By tradition the chair of the PAC was held by a member of the largest opposition party.
 However both Sinn Féin and the Technical group supported the nomination of the Independent Shane Ross.
 Catherine Murphy, the chief whip of the Technical Group, stated that "there's a certain immorality in holding that position given the history of the party".